kitkogan/kizzi-app/README.md

 * Navigate to `localhost:3000`

 ## Kizzi
-A full stack match making app that makes compatability reccommendations based on zip code and zodiac compatability
+A full stack match making app that makes compatability reccommendations based on zip code and zodiac sign